carlmylo/docu-rpcs3/english/troubleshooting/controllers.md

                         </div>
                         <div id="collapseTwo" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                You did [[controller configuration]](https://rb3pc.milohax.org/english/controllers/) for a PS3 Rock Band controller, which usually isn't needed due to passthrough.
+                                You did <a href="https://rb3pc.milohax.org/english/controllers/">[controller configuration]</a> for a PS3 Rock Band controller, which usually isn’t needed due to passthrough.
 Just unbind the controller and it should be fine.
                             </div>
                         </div>
                     </div>